 • Testability - effort needed to test to ensure performs as intended

-• Usability - effort required to learn, operate, prepare input, and interpret output
+•

 THE FOLLOWING (3.7) is not really a section, it is talking about how to organize requirements you write in section 3.2.
 At the end of this template there are a bunch of alternative organizations for section 3.2.
 Choose the ONE best for the system you are writing the requirements for.